 Erie is also home to a one-of-a-kind, year-round, fitness extravaganza known as the Highmark QUAD Games.
 This unique, community-based program promotes a healthy lifestyle for the whole family by combining swimming, biking, running and skiing events.

-The Highmark QUAD Games is celebrating 35 years of leading the way in helping the Erie region’s families to stay fit and healthy.
-Highmark has sponsored the games for 20 years — and Saint Vincent Hospital, now part of Highmark Health’s Allegheny Health Network, was a sponsor all the way back in 1984 and continues to be involved today.
+This year, the Highmark QUAD Games celebrates 35 years of leading the way in helping the Erie region’s families to stay fit and healthy.
+Highmark Inc. has sponsored the games for 20 years — and Saint Vincent Hospital, now part of Highmark Health’s Allegheny Health Network (AHN), was a sponsor all the way back in 1984 and continues to be involved today.

 But it all started with one man.

 When Craig Latimer settled down with his wife and family in Erie in the 1970s, he wanted to find a way to stay fit.
 “At the time, there were few if any fitness clubs to join,” he says.
 “Marathons were a big deal in the area, but there were no similar sporting events for activities like biking or swimming.”